Clos du Val

 French Antoine Delmas, Charles Lefranc and Pierre Pellier were early leaders in Santa Clara Valley’s wine business, and Burgundian Paul Masson started making wine there in 1854.

 Pellier planted varietal grape cuttings he’d brought from his native France.
 In 1881, his daughter Henrietta married a neighboring vintner, Pierre Mirassou.
-The sixth generation of the Mirassous are the oldest dynasty in California still in the wine business.
-They sold the family name to the Gallos, but part have started Rochelle Winery in their old wineries in San Jose and Los Gatos.
+The sixth generation of the Mirassous are the oldest dynasty in California still in the wine business with Steven Kent Mirassou with La Rochelle and Steven Kent wines, though they sold the family brand to Gallo.

-The action in the last 25 years has been particularly concentrated in Napa Valley, the prestigious heart of the American wine industry.
-There French corporations and individuals own many important wineries and vineyards, and France vintners and winemakers are also prominent in American firms.
+The action in the last few decades has been particularly concentrated in Napa Valley, the heart of the American wine industry.
+There French corporation and individuals own many important wineries and vineyards, and France vintners and winemakers from are also prominent in American firms.
+In the last decade, French winemakers have become prominent in Napa Valley, too.

 In 1973, Domaine Chandon was the first sparkling wine producer outside Champagne to be established by a French firm using only the traditional method of producing sparkling wine.

-Domaine Chandon owns about 1100 acres of vineyards in Carneros, Mt.
+Domaine Chandon own about 1,100 acres of vineyards in Carneros, Mt.
 Veeder, Yountville, and Lakeville in Sonoma County, making it one of Napa Valley’s largest vineyard owners.

-Its visitors center at the Yountville property houses a retail store, tasting salon and terrace, the superb étoile Restaurant at Domaine Chandon and the winery itself.
+Its visitors center at the Yountville property houses a retail store, tasting salon and terrace, a four-star dining room, The Restaurant at Domaine Chandon and the winery.
+It is the only winery in Napa Valley with a restaurant.

-Mumm Cuvée Napa was started by French Champagne Mumm, then was acquired by Seagram, itself acquired by Diageo of England, which sold the operation to Allied-Domecq, another British Corporation.
-It's now owned by French Pernod-Ricard, reuniting Mumm Napa with French Champagne Mumm.
+Mumm Cuvée Napa was started by French Champagne Mumm, then was acquired by Seagram, itself acquired by Diageo of England, which recently sold the operation to Allied-Domecq, another British Corporation.
+Mumm Napa is now owned by Pernod Pickard, which also owns Champagne Mumm.

 Dominus in Yountville is owned by Christian Moueix, proprietor of famed Chateau Pétrus in Bordeaux.
 It also makes a second label, Napanook, named after the venerable vineyard once owned by John Daniel of Inglenook.